News & Updates

 An “all-around Renaissance man” (Vogue Italia), singer/songwriter, producer, and visual artist Brad Walsh is “a chameleon extraordinaire” (ArjanWrites.com) and an influential “modern-day St. Patrick” (Village Voice) whose music is "required listening" (Idolator.com).

-Brad's new album Antiglot was released on October 6, 2017.
-It is an album composed only using vocals layers and body sounds.
-It was produced by taking input sounds and producing them as though they were instruments, with lead vocals set atop.
-There are no actual instruments used in the composition, and no lyrics.
-It is an equally energetic and cathartic collection of songs -- sometimes meditative, sometimes invigorating -- inspired by the current American political climate.
-Cover art was painted by Naya Cheyenne.
-Click here to preview and order.
+Antiglot (October 2017) was an album composed only using vocals layers and body sounds, produced by taking input sounds and producing them as though they were instruments, with lead vocals atop.
+There were no actual instruments used in the composition, and no lyrics.
+It was an equally energetic and cathartic collection of songs — sometimes meditative, sometimes invigorating — inspired by the current American political climate.

 In November 2015 Brad released Primary, a six-song EP including guest appearances from Juliana Hatfield, Luscious Jackson, and Emm Gryner.
 Paper Magazine called it "indie-electro gold... a smorgasbord of brooding indie dance music, with beatific synths and pummeling bass."
 PopCrush.com called it "vibrant, pulsating" and "a collection of thumping, shape-shifting, left-of-center electronic productions that seeks to shake up the staleness of pop."
 On November 6, the Primary EP peaked at #1 on the iTunes New Releases Pop chart.
 His next full-length album, Six Infinite, was released October 28, 2016.